Marble cake: History

-Marmor is the German or Yiddish word for marble.
+Marmor is the German word for marble.
 The idea of marble cake seems to have originated in early nineteenth century Germany.
 The earliest version of marble cake consisted of a kugelhopf (sweet yeast bread), one half of which was colored with molasses and spices to achieve a dark colored batter.
 Bakers next began to do the same thing with sponge cake batter.
 The usage of chocolate in the Rhein-Ruhr area in the twentieth century has now made this a common version of marble cake across Germany and Austria.

 The cake was brought to America shortly before the Civil War, and the term marble cake was first recorded in English in September 29, 1859 issue of Illinois State Chronicle (Decatur).
 One popular variation of this recipe during Victorian times was “Harlequin cake,” which was baked with checkerboard patterns.

 Use as an academic metaphor

 In the field of geology, the "Marble Cake Mantle" model refers to the theory of an earth wherein "elongated strips of subducted oceanic lithosphere... are stretched and thinned by the normal and shear strains in the convecting mantle, and are destroyed by being reprocessed at ocean ridges or, on the centimetre scale, by dissolution processes."

 In politics, marble cake federalism, also known as cooperative federalism, is defined in contrast to dual federalism, also known as layer cake federalism.
 The metaphor of marble cake is meant to conceptualize how local, state, and federal governments have interacting, interrelated policy goals.
 The term was coined by American political scientist Morton Grodzins.